27 January 2020

 6. Hundreds of practitioners from the sector will be attending

 Last year, our Conference attracted just under 300 delegates.
-Our audience is predominantly made up of practitioners, curriculum leaders along with governors, principals and other stakeholders from across the sector.
+Our audience is predominantly made up of practitioners and curriculum leaders along with governors, principals and other stakeholders from across the sector.

 As a result, our Conference is a great opportunity for businesses as well as individuals.
 If professionals working in education are amongst your target market, this is the perfect chance to get your brand in front of them by sponsoring or exhibiting at our Conference.